onuralpArsln/stellarSoroban/ReadME.md

 + cd rustlings/
 + rustlings

-you can also use rustrover for a comfortable rust development
+you can also use rustrover for a comfortable rust development, at the time of this repo being written rust rover is a free for non-commercial use ide for rust.
+You can definitely go with vsc zed vim sublime text or any other editor you might enjoy.

 you should learn about cargo which is the package manager for rust you can use rustc to compile but cargo build makes it better for larger projects  with dependeices

-to get started with stellar you can visit ->  https://developers.stellar.org/docs/tools/developer-tools/cli/install-cli to installer stellar cli
+to get started with stellar you can visit ->  https://developers.stellar.org/docs/build/smart-contracts/getting-started/setup to installer stellar cli